muhammadazzazy/distance-between-two-cities/README.md

 source env/bin/activate
 ```

-Then, a couple Python packages need to be installed which are listed in the `requirements.txt` file using the command below:
+Then, some Python packages need to be installed which are listed in the `requirements.txt` file using the command below:
 ```bash
 pip install -r requirements.txt
 ```